yeniHan/PP03_Bulletin-board/README.md

 <br/><br/><br/><br/><br/>

 P.S.
 Since I made this as a practice, it has many imperfect parts. <br/>
-For example, not using hash codes for password, inefficient ways to create HTML elements. <br/>
+For example, not using hash codes when sending passwords, inefficient ways to create HTML elements. <br/>
 I am planning to improve these parts soon.